polarbear0827/Daily-briefing/docs/cowork-task-prompt.md

 1. **Do not fabricate.** If a number, quote, or fact isn't clearly in the source, don't invent it.
 Prefer omitting details over guessing.
 2. **Do not over-summarize** to the point of losing meaning.
 Each bullet must add information.
-3. **Do not under-filter.** 8 high-quality articles is better than 30 mediocre ones.
-If you can't find 8, publish what you have and note the shortfall in the execution log.
+3. **Do not under-filter.** 5 high-quality articles is better than 30 mediocre ones.
+If you can't find 5, publish what you have and note the shortfall in the execution log.
 4. **Do not break the schema.** The frontend depends on exact field names.
 Validate before commit.
 5. **Do not commit on a day with zero credible news.** Instead, write a placeholder issue with `articles: []` and a note in execution log.
 (This should be rare.)
+6. **Do not skip broken feeds silently.** Always log which RSS feeds failed so they can be removed or replaced.